The Reinventing Roosevelt committee meets to discuss options

 1030 E. Baseline Rd.

-Governing Board Vote on recommendations for new attendance boundaries of designated schools
+Governing Board Vote on recommendations for school consolidation/closures and new attendance boundaries of designated schools

 Frequently Asked Questions